 Who can apply to be a volunteer?

-Because the hospital incurs the cost of the mandatory health screenings and background checks, we are unable to accommodate short-term volunteer service.
+Due to mandatory state requirements for volunteering, we are unable to accommodate short term volunteer service.
 Additionally, we are unable to accommodate court-ordered community service.

 What are the application requirements?

 Additionally, you must undergo:

 - Pennsylvania Child abuse clearance (done online and free of charge)